open5e/open5e/source/monsters/tome-of-beasts/D/dinosaurs/mbielu.rst

 **Toxic Skin.** A creature that touches the mbielu or hits it with a melee attack exposes itself to the mbielu’s poisonous skin.
-The creature must succeed on a DC 13 Constitution saving throw or be poisoned for 1 minute.
+The creature must succeed on a DC 13 Constitution saving throw or be :ref:`srd:poisoned` for 1 minute.
 While poisoned in this way, a creature also suffers disadvantage on Intelligence, Wisdom, and Charisma saving throws.